m-sc/yamcs.github.com/docs/server/Commanding.md

     </tr>
 </table>

 There is always a command-queue called 'default' whose state is enabled.
 If a command comes from a user without privilege for any of the defined queues, the command will be put in the default queue.
-The default queue can be redefined in [etc/command-queue.yaml](/docs/server/command-queue.yaml/) in order to have a different state.
+The default queue can be redefined in order to have a different state.

 Control over the command queues, requires the <tt>ControlCommandQueue</tt> privilege.